Azure/missionlz/README.md

 # Mission LZ

-Mission Landing Zone is a highly opinionated Infrastructure-as-Code (IaC) template which IT oversight organizations can use to create a cloud management system to deploy Azure environments for their workloads and teams.
+Mission Landing Zone is a highly opinionated Infrastructure-as-Code (IaC) template which IT oversight organizations can use to create a cloud management system to deploy Azure environments for their workloads and teams!

 Mission Landing Zone addresses a narrowly scoped, specific need for a [Secure Cloud Computing Architecture (SCCA)](docs/scca.md) compliant hub and spoke infrastructure.